RobloxAPI/doc/GUIDELINES.md

 the primary entity.

 The name of a direct subsection of Members is the name of the secondary entity.
-Subsections of this section are the usual Summary, Details, and Examples, as described above.
+Sub-sections of this section are the usual Summary, Details, and Examples, as described above.
+In this case, *omitting* the Summary heading is preferred.

-Direct subsections of the Members section should be ordered by name.
+Direct sub-sections of the Members section should be ordered by name.

 ## Content
 This section describes how documentation should be written.